Portfolio Investment

 Drilling a little deeper is the strategy of diversification, which is meant to further help you balance risk and reward.
 Using this strategy one would make sure to use a variety of stocks & bonds within their overall allocation.

 For example, if you have determined that 70% of your portfolio should be invested in equities (stocks) and 30% in fixed income (bonds), then the next step would be to diversify those allocations.
 In other words, for the 70% in stocks, you would need to pick what % should be in large, mid, small, and international stocks (companies).
-You would also need to determine what % of different type bonds should be in your fixed income portion.
+You would also need to determine what % of different types of bonds should be in your fixed income portion.

 Diversification allows you to spread your risk over many asset classes and sectors, versus being concentrated in one area.

 Now, there is certainly the contrarian view that an active trader would focus on staying in a certain sector, like health tech stocks for example, and this can be extremely rewarding, but it also comes with substantially more risk.
-So, if you have the time to research and trade your portfolio full time, then there is definitely an argument for doing so.
+So, if you have the time to research and trade your portfolio full-time, then there is an argument for doing so.
 But given how busy entrepreneurs tend to be, they rarely have the time to focus on a strategy like this.

 Rebalancing